Proving periodic solutions and branches in the 2D Swift Hohenberg PDE with hexagonal and triangular symmetry: Branches of Hexagonal and Triangular Solutions

 \subsection{Computing the Bounds for Branches of Solutions}

-In this section, we will compute the bounds $Y_0^{[s]}, Z_0^{[s]}, Z_1^{[s]},$ and $Z_2^{[s]}(r)$.
-These computations will be similar to those done in Section \ref{sec : bounds}, but involve the use of the FFT.
+In this section, we will compute the bounds $Y_0, Z_0, Z_1,$ and $Z_2(r)$.
+These computations will be similar to those done in Section \ref{sec : bounds}, but involve the use of the transformation $\mathcal{T}$ and its inverse.
 First, let us introduce some notation.
-Let $\mathcal{F}_{\mathcal{N}}[\cdot]$ denote the Fourier transform with $\mathcal{N}$ coefficients of a Chebyshev sequence.
-That is, for a chosen $\mathcal{N}$ we will compute the next power of $2$ and zero pad the Chebyshev sequence if necessary.
+We will choose $\mathcal{T}$ to the Fourier Transform, $\mathcal{F}$.
+For our purposes, we will use the Fast Fourier Transform (FFT) algorithm.
+This means we would choose $K_{grid} \bydef \frac{K_{\mathrm{FFT}}}{2}$ for some $K_{\mathrm{FFT}}$ which is a power of $2$ larger than $K$.
+In other words, $K_{\mathrm{FFT}}$ is at least the next power of $2$ after $K$.
+Let $\mathcal{F}_{\mathcal{K}}[\cdot]$ denote the Fourier transform with $\mathcal{K}$ coefficients of a Chebyshev sequence.
+That is, for a chosen $\mathcal{K}$ we will compute the next power of $2$ and zero pad the Chebyshev sequence if necessary.
 Then we take the Chebyshev FFT.
-We similarly define $\mathcal{F}_{\mathcal{N}}^{-1}[\cdot]$ to be the analogous definition for the IFFT.
+We similarly define $\mathcal{F}_{\mathcal{K}}^{-1}[\cdot]$ to be the analogous definition for the Inverse Fast Fourier Transform (IFFT).
 At this point, we also define pointwise multiplication, denoted $.*$ as